finos/legend-studio/.changeset/kind-gifts-obey.md

 '@finos/legend-studio': patch
 ---

-Include all runtime and mappings in executeInput to support connections referencing other mappings such as ModelChainConnections.
+Include all runtimes and mappings in execution input to support connections referencing other mappings such as ModelChainConnections.